nvie/decoders/README.md

 <i>Decoder&lt;T&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/master/src/either.js 'Source')<br />

-Returns a decoder capable of decoding values that are equal to any of the given constants.
-The returned value will always be one of the given constants at runtime, but the return _type_ of this decoder will not be a union of constants, but a union of types, typically.
+Returns a decoder capable of decoding values that are equal (using `===`) to any of the given constants.
+The returned value will always be one of the given constants at runtime.

 ```javascript
 const mydecoder = guard(oneOf(['foo', 'bar', 3]));